nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Target user profile

 Avid cook who wants to organize their recipe list for ease of reference and search.
+The user is also a fast typer who can quickly type out all the part of the recipe

 ### Value proposition